This is a draft style guide, last modifed on 2020-08-30.

 NESFA Press editors are very cautious editors, but they are editors and they do make editorial decisions.

-Text is always justified — we don’t do ragged right.
+Text is always justified — we don’t do ragged right, except for special categories of text that are offset in some way, such as lists, or poetry.
 We indent normal body paragraphs and have the space between paragraphs the same as the space between other lines.
-We prefer indents of 0.25″ or less, often 0.1875″.
+We prefer indents of 0.25″ or less, often 0.1875″ or 0.175″.
 Initial paragraphs and any paragraphs after an obvious separator (a blank line, a trio of asterisks or diamonds, a setoff block of poetry, etc.) are not indented.

 We do not use a blank line between ordinary paragraphs.
 We sometimes use blank lines to indicate scene and time changes.
 Whether the paragraph following a blank line should be indented or not is a source of discussion.
 And, as an edge case when using a blank line as a scene or time change separator, if the blank line occurs at the beginning or end of a page, it may either be left out or changed to the three-marker form of separator below.